johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   ### RSAKeyUsageForLocalAnchorsEnabled

-  #### Check RSA key usage for server certificates issued by local trust anchors (deprecated)
+  #### Check RSA key usage for server certificates issued by local trust anchors (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 135.
   #### Supported versions:

-  - On Windows since 123 or later
+  - On Windows since 123, until 135

   #### Description

-  This policy is deprecated because RSAKeyUsageForLocalAnchorsEnabled feature has been removed.

-This policy will be removed in version 133.

   The X.509 key usage extension declares how the key in a certificate can be used.
 These instructions ensure certificates aren't used in an unintended context, which protects against a class of cross-protocol attacks on HTTPS and other protocols.
 HTTPS clients must verify that server certificates match the